adstriegel/cse34468-su24/hw/lab-03/lab3.md

 * The state of the North / South stoplight on the `traffic-ns` channel (e.g. Green, Red, etc.)
 * The state of the East / West stoplight on the `traffic-ew` channel (e.g. Green, Red, etc.)

-It is optional if you would like to also include the state of the crosswalks.
+It is optional if you would like to also include the state of the crosswalks using a naming convention of your choice.

 **Task:** Demonstrate everything working together to Prof. Striegel.